How do you get better on guitar?

 Mistake 3: not making the distinction between data and motor skill practice.

-Solution: Before you begin a practice session be clear which type of practice session is required to achieve your current musical goals.
-Basically there’s two types of guitar practice: Data memory training – this is where you are learning something new; these sessions must be kept short 2-5 minutes maximum.
+Solution: Before you begin a practice session be clear which type of practice mistakes to avoid to achieve your current musical goals.
+Basically, there are two types of guitar practice: Data memory training – this is where you are learning something new; these sessions must be kept short 2-5 minutes maximum.
 Motor skills training – this is where you are practicing something you already know; practice sessions are typically 20-30mins in duration It’s possible to learn something wrong and practice it until the mistake becomes ingrained and very difficult to re-learn, often the player lacks the sheer determination to overcome the musical ‘banana-peel’ and the mistake becomes a fatal one.
 Don’t let this happen to you, understand the concepts above and apply them to your next practice session on guitar.

 And if you have any questions about what your learning, feel free to reach out.
 Leave a comment or contact me.
 We’ll be sure to get you moving in the right direction.